SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ### Deploying the Application

-The final step in the setup is to deploy the application to the App Catalog to make it available to all site collections within the tenant as it's latest version.
-Add another `Command Line` taks and paste the follwing command line in the `Script` field `o365 spo app deploy --name sp-fx-devops.sppkg --appCatalogUrl https://$(tenant).sharepoint.com/$(catalogsite)`
+The final step in the setup is to deploy the application to the App Catalog to make it available to all site collections within the tenant as its latest version.
+Add another `Command Line` task and paste the following command line in the `Script` field `o365 spo app deploy --name sp-fx-devops.sppkg --appCatalogUrl https://$(tenant).sharepoint.com/$(catalogsite)`

 > [!NOTE]
 > Make sure you update the package name.